 On behalf of all of us at SUNY Broome Community College, welcome.
-Whether you are just beginning your higher educational experience or are returning to college to attain new skills, here at SUNY Broome, you will find faculty and staff committed to making your educational experience a rewarding one.
+Whether you are just beginning your higher educational experience or you are returning to college to attain new skills, here at SUNY Broome you will find faculty and staff committed to making your educational experience a rewarding one.
 Welcome also to the SUNY Broome web-site where you will find answers to many of your questions about SUNY Broome Community College.

 Dr. Kevin Drumm